 Japan’s state of emergency was lifted on May 25 and the reopening of schools, cinemas and department stores swiftly followed.
 Even still, an entry ban for much of the world is still in place within the country.

 However, when Japan does look to reopen borders to tourists once more, it’s rumoured the nation will first allow visitors from four countries, all of which saw successful responses to the novel coronavirus and had low levels of infections.

 According to The Asahi Shimbun, Australia, New Zealand, Thailand and Vietnam are rumoured to make up the list of countries being considered for the bubble, and it’s exciting news for those of us with itchy feet.

 Japan’s tourism is down 99.9% from April last year, with the nation welcoming less than 3,000 tourists in April 2020 — the largest ever decline.
 Of course, Japan had been expecting to host thousands of visitors for the 2020 Olympics, while the Sakura (cherry blossom) seasons usually draws large numbers from all over the world, too.

 Japan’s response to coronavirus has been hailed something of a “success story” by experts, according to the ABC.
-Around 915 people sadly died and more than 17,000 infections were recorded, but considering the population of 126 million, there’s no denying the job well done to contain what could have been sincerely worse.
+Considering the population of 126 million, there’s no denying the job well done to contain what could have been sincerely worse.

 Right now, all Australians are expected to comply with current ‘Do Not Travel’ advice, so it may not be worth you booking anything you can’t change or cancel flexibly at this stage.